cooperhewitt/chromecast-signage/README.md

 museums could ever hope to have.
 By the time the first iPhone hit the shelves in 2007, visitors have also had better hardware in their pockets.

-But what if that consumer hardware, every dropping in price, could be adapted and quickly integrated into the museum itself?
+But what if that consumer hardware, ever dropping in price, could be adapted and quickly integrated into the museum itself?

 – ["C" is for Chromecast: hacking digital signage.]()